thruthesky/site/README.md

 # Site

 ## TODO

+* SSR Or.
+At least sitemap.
+  * put sitemap link in index.html and the sitemap will be like  a web of all pages.
 * update a.taost to logout when login session invalid.
 * add western union, Phil bdo, korean Bank.
 * Make responsive header menu based on break point.